davidbonn/sneaky_pete/README.md

 python3 ./sneaky.py --block device-file --passphrase Secret --get new_file.tar.gz --offset -1
 ```

+Also, if you want to prompt for the passphrase use `--passphrase ''`

 ## TODO

 1. Some better test cases and data integrity checks to make sure we don't inadvertently trash an SD card.